Imagine traveling to every big league city in the United States and

 This all began down in Tampa, Florida back in 1999 when we were down there

 attending the NHL All Star Game.
-Over beer and wings, we started posing the idea
+Talk began about the idea of visiting all 30 NHL

 Then baseball was added.
 We started putting together the list.
 The beers flowed,